 What has your involvement in social impact been thus far?

 Most of my professional career to date has focused on the nonprofit sector, aiming to find roles where I felt I could impact a large number of individuals.
 Serving in AmeriCorps showed me the challenges of creating impact at scale.
 As the sole health educator in the school where I was placed, I did not have the time or resources to fully support each individual student in the ways needed to help drive behavior change.
 The experiences that followed continued to teach me about the many challenges facing nonprofit organizations.
 Continuously constrained by funding cycles and struggling to measure their impact, I found that nonprofits were often reticent to innovate, inhibited by a fear of failure or a need to please funders, rather than do what might best serve their target populations.
 This was my impetus to return to graduate school, hoping to develop the skills and strategies necessary to help organizations overcome these barriers.
-Since joining the Michigan community, my involvement with the Center for Social Impact and Net Impact at Ross has exposed me to the many avenues through which change can occur, and introduced me to a community of other passionate individuals also hoping to drive change.
+Since joining the Michigan community, my involvement with Business Impact and Net Impact at Ross has exposed me to the many avenues through which change can occur, and introduced me to a community of other passionate individuals also hoping to drive change.

 How will the Skip & Carrie Gordon Scholarship support you in becoming a social impact leader?